-On January 27 the world commemorates the International Holocaust Remembrance Day, a United Nations observance that honors and remembers the tragedy of the Holocaust, and the millions of people who lost their lives at the hands of the Nazi government.
+On January 27 the world commemorates International Holocaust Remembrance Day.
+This is a United Nations observance that honors and remembers the tragedy of the Holocaust, and the millions of people who lost their lives at the hands of the Nazi government.

-The Holocaust Remembrance Day was established by the United Nations General Assembly on November 1, 2005, with the resolution 60/7.
-The idea for this day came after the commemorations of the 60th anniversary of the end of the Holocaust and the liberation of Nazi concentration camps.
-These commemorations took place earlier in the year, on January 24, 2005.
+Holocaust Remembrance Day was established by the United Nations General Assembly on November 1, 2005, with Resolution 60/7.
+The idea for this day came after the commemorations at the 60th anniversary of the end of the Holocaust and the liberation of Nazi concentration camps.
+These commemorations took place earlier in the year on January 24, 2005.

 The Holocaust, also known as the Shoah, refers to the deliberate genocide of Jewish people during World War II, in Germany and German-occupied territories.
-Between 1941 and 1945, the Nazi regime established a number of concentration and death camps, whose purpose was to imprison and exterminate European Jews.
+Between 1941 and 1945, the Nazi regime established several concentration and death camps, whose purpose was to imprison and exterminate European Jews.

-The Holocaust came to an end with the victory of the Allies over the Axis during World War II, when troops from the American, British, French, and Soviet armies gradually liberated the Concentration camps in Germany and territories that had been occupied by German forces.
+The Holocaust ended when The Allies defeated The Axis powers (Germany, Italy, Japan) during World War II.
+Troops from the American, British, French, and Soviet armies liberated the Concentration camps in Germany and territories that German forces had occupied.

-On this day, there are many events held across the World, some organized by the United Nations, where Holocaust survivors and world leaders speak publicly about their experiences during the Holocaust, the aftermath, and why it is important that we do not forget what happened during that period.
-There are also seminars, film screenings, and exhibitions that aim to educate more people, especially future generations, about the Holocaust to prevent something like it to happen again.
+On this day, many events are held across the World.
+The UN organizes events where Holocaust survivors and world leaders speak publicly about their experiences during the Holocaust, the aftermath, and why we must never forget those events.
+There are seminars, film screenings, and exhibitions aimed to educate people, especially future generations, about the horrors of the Holocaust.

-On a personal level, you can show your respect to the victims of the Holocaust and educate yourself about it by visiting Museums, watching documentaries, and reading books.
+You can show your respect to the victims of the Holocaust, and educate yourself by visiting Museums, watching documentaries, and reading books.

 There is The United States Holocaust Museum in Washington D.C., to which you can pay a visit if you're near.

 The Blue Card is a nonprofit organization that supports Holocaust survivors in the United States.
-Consider donating to them, or volunteering your time to help one of the elderly survivors.
+You could consider donating to them, or volunteering to help one of the elderly survivors.